The most dependable way to equip global teams at scale

 1. General Data Protection Regulation (GDPR)

-The General Data Protection Regulation came into effect in 2018 and was designed to protect the privacy of citizens in the European Union (EU).
-Under this regulation, all EU citizens must consent before their data is processed.
+The General Data Protection Regulation came into effect in 2018 and was designed to protect citizens' privacy in the European Union (EU).
+Under this regulation, all EU citizens must consent before processing their data.

 2. Payment Card Industry Data Security Standard (PCI DSS)